 Duet 3 offers 2-in/4-out operation, and features two preamps.
 A large backlit knob sits on the top of the device.

 The interface is also compatible with the new Duet Dock, which is designed to help with cable management and to give a more ergonomic experience when using Duet 3 on a studio desk.

-Available from July, Duet 3 will cost $599.
+Available now, Duet 3 costs $599/£599.
 It’s optimised for Logic Pro X, but is compatible with both Mac and PC.

-The Symphony ECS Channel Strip is currently available for $99, which is half price, while the Duet Dock costs $149.
+The Symphony ECS Channel Strip costs $99, but can be had for half price if you buy and register a Duet 3, while the Duet Dock costs $149/£149.

 Find out more on the Apogee website.